How many Super Bowls have the Chiefs won? All of Kansas City's past victories and appearances

 How many Super Bowls have the Chiefs won?

-The Kansas City Chiefs are the defending Super Bowl champions and have won three total:
+The Kansas City Chiefs were the defending Super Bowl champions heading into the 2024 matchup with the 49ers, and have now won four total:

 - 2023: Kansas City Chiefs def.
 Philadelphia Eagles 38-35